 Try reading the text below, from one side of your computer screen to the other, to get what I mean.

 If the line is too short, you interrupt reading rhythm, causing readers to jump to the subsequent line prematurely.
 This makes them miss out some important points you make.

 #7.
-You have too many CTAs and Ads
+There are too many CTAs and Ads vying for attention

 As mentioned, 96 percent of visitors are not ready to buy on their first visit.
 Furthermore, 74 percent of visitors get frustrated with offers and ads that have nothing to do with their interests.